 Here’s a sampling of the comments left by readers affected by lupus.

-Lupus is a chronic autoimmune disease that knows no bounds and can damage any part of the body, from the skin to the joints to the organs.
+Lupus is a chronic autoimmune disease that can damage any part of the body, from the skin, to the joints, to the organs.

 There is no cure for lupus, a disease that flares up and then seems to disappear before returning again.

-But researchers say they have discovered that by using a combination of two drugs that already exist, it’s possible to reverse lupus in mice.
+Researchers said early last year they discovered that by using a combination of two drugs that already exist, it was possible to reverse the effects of lupus in mice.